treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 # Quickstart

+Follow these quickstarts to try out lakeFS Enterprise.

 {: .note }
-> ⚠️ lakeFS Enterprise Quickstart options are not suitable for production use-cases.
+> ⚠️ lakeFS Enterprise Quickstarts are not suitable for production use-cases.

-The lakeFS Enterprise software consists of two components:
-1. lakeFS Open Source: [treeverse/lakeFS](https://hub.docker.com/r/treeverse/lakefs).
-See [Github releases](https://github.com/treeverse/lakeFS/releases) for release info.
-2. A proprietary component called **Fluffy** which includes lakeFS' Enterprise features.

-Before you get started, make sure to [contact us](https://lakefs.io/contact-sales/) to gain access to Fluffy.
-You will be granted with a token that enables downloading *dockerhub/fluffy* from [Docker Hub](https://hub.docker.com/u/treeverse).

 {% include toc.html %}

 ## lakeFS Enterprise Sample